TheDreamLabUK/logseqSpringThing/README.md

 ## Additional Resources

-- **Documentation:**
+### Documentation:
-  - Comprehensive documentation is available in the `docs/` directory.
+- Comprehensive documentation is available in the `docs/` directory
-  - API references and usage guides are provided.
+- API references and usage guides are provided

-- **Support:**
+### Support:
-  - Join the project's Slack channel for real-time support.
+- Join the project's Slack channel for real-time support
-  - Reach out via GitHub Issues for any assistance.
+- Reach out via GitHub Issues for any assistance

-- **Updates:**
+### Updates:
-  - Follow the repository to stay updated with the latest changes and releases.
+- Follow the repository to stay updated with the latest changes and releases

 ## Acknowledgements

-- **Prof Rob Aspin:** For inspiring the project's vision and providing valuable resources.
+- **Prof Rob Aspin**: For inspiring the project's vision and providing valuable resources
-- **OpenAI:** For their advanced AI models powering the question-answering features.
+- **OpenAI**: For their advanced AI models powering the question-answering features
-- **Perplexity AI and RAGFlow:** For their AI services enhancing content processing and interaction.
+- **Perplexity AI and RAGFlow**: For their AI services enhancing content processing and interaction
-- **Three.js:** For the robust 3D rendering capabilities utilized in the frontend.
+- **Three.js**: For the robust 3D rendering capabilities utilized in the frontend
-- **Actix:** For the high-performance web framework powering the backend server.
+- **Actix**: For the high-performance web framework powering the backend server

 ## License